 Ultimately, our goal is to provide you with the knowledge and support you need to face Afib with confidence.
 Together, we can navigate this journey towards better heart health.

-Atrial fibrillation is a common rhythm disorder that can be concerning, characterized by irregular and often rapid pulses.
+is a common rhythm disorder that can be concerning, characterized by irregular and often rapid pulses.
 This condition arises when the heart's electrical signals become disorganized, leading to .
 You may experience symptoms such as:

-Atrial fibrillation can present in two forms:
+can present in two forms:

-It’s important to understand that ongoing anticoagulation therapy is often necessary even after procedures like cardioversion or ablation to prevent thrombus formation.
+It’s important to understand that even after procedures like cardioversion or ablation to prevent thrombus formation.
 Expert opinions highlight the effectiveness of medicine for afib, including anticoagulants and beta-blockers, in managing the condition, particularly for older adults.
 The ACC/AHA/HRS guidelines advocate for tailored treatment plans that consider your overall health, comorbidities, and specific symptoms.
 Engaging in a thorough discussion with your healthcare provider about the potential benefits and risks of each treatment option is crucial for determining the most suitable course of action.
 At Amavita, our CardioElite™ program enhances cardiac care by offering comprehensive management strategies aimed at reducing readmissions and improving patient outcomes.
 We are here to support you every step of the way.

 Making lifestyle adjustments can significantly improve the management of atrial fibrillation, offering hope and support for those affected.
 Here are some key recommendations to consider: